 To say that he has built a successful business would be a huge understatement.
 A few years ago I had mentioned to him that I needed a place to invest my self directed 401K (since it has to be a completely passive investment) and he offered me an opportunity to invest in his debt fund, which was the source of his lending of funds to other investors.

 I reviewed his private placement memorandum. unfortunately I didn’t understand it.
 Embarrassed to admit that I passed it.
 I would have gladly given him the money, but investing with other people I didn’t know seemed risky and uncomfortable (I now think that syndications are awesome and a way to invest passively while still achieving a high rate of return).

 When I checked in with him (maybe a year later) , he had raised all of the capital for that fund.
 His fund was fully subscribed.
 He also he mentioned that he had paid out an ROI of over 30%+ to his investors that year.

 I really wish I would have just invested that $50,000…

 Buying this house + billboard for $30,000 in Everett, WA

 Back in 2012 I found this pretty awesome (okay so it had been the victim of 2 fire but still) single family home with high density zoning AND a giant billboard in the side yard.

-I even tracked down the real estate agent of the original owner, who had lost it to foreclosure, and learned that the previous owner had sold the rights to the billboard for $50,000 and that there were 5 years left on that contract.
+I even tracked down the real estate agent of the original owner.
+He had lost it to foreclosure.
+The previous owner had sold the rights to the billboard for $50,000 with 5 years left on that contract.

 In doing further research I learned that advertisers will pay thousands per month per side to advertise on billboards in this area.
 All I had to do was wait for those 5 years to be up (which would be now) and I would be raking in the dough.